Communication, Renegotiation and Coordination with Private Values: Model

 \paragraph{Payoff matrix}

-For any realized pair of types, $u$ and $v$, the players play a coordination game given by the following payoff matrix, where the first entry is the payoff of the player of type $u$ (choosing row) and the second entry is the payoff of the player of type $v$ (choosing column).
+For any realized pair of types, $u$ and $v$, the players play a coordination game given by the payoff matrix given in Table \ref{tab:Payoff-Matrix-of}, where the first entry is the payoff of the player of type $u$ (choosing row) and the second entry is the payoff of the player of type $v$ (choosing column).
+We call this game the \emph{coordination game without communication} and denote it by $\Gamma$.